NEFSC/READ-EDAB-neusAtlantis/docs/developerGuidelines.md

 ### git reset

-Scenario: You just made a local commit and either: a. tried to push to GitHub and got an error message saying you can not push the changes (maybe due to file size) or b. you just changed your mind and would like to "undo" the commit
+*Scenario*: You just made a local commit and either: a. tried to push to GitHub and got an error message saying you can not push the changes (maybe due to file size) or b. you just changed your mind and would like to "undo" the commit

 Follow these steps